The Stale Queue That Grounded My Drones

 Every drone was attempting builds, failing immediately, and getting grounded by the orchestrator's safety logic.
 Three strikes and you're out.

 Pulled the build logs from drone-Izar.
-The emerge commands were failing because the packages referenced in the queue didn’t match what was available.
-Queue had version 6.22.0 packages.
-The actual driver on the drones had 6.20.0.
+The emerge commands were failing because the packages referenced in the queue didn't match what was available.
+The queue had been generated from a newer package tree than the drones were using.

 The queue was stale.
-It had been generated against a newer portage tree, but the drones hadn’t been synced.
-Every package atom in the queue was either the wrong version or had dependency conflicts.
+It had been generated against a newer portage tree, but the drones hadn't been synced.
+Every package atom in the queue was either mismatched or had dependency conflicts.

-While digging, I found something worse.
-The code changes from the previous session — bug fixes, improvements, the works — had never been deployed to the remote nodes.
+While digging, I found the real issue.
+The code changes from the previous session had not been deployed to the remote nodes.

-How did I miss this?
-The VERSION file was missing on the remotes.
-My deploy script checks VERSION to decide if an update is needed.
-No VERSION file means “up to date” (because the check returns “no difference”).
-Beautiful logic, Past Me.
+The deploy marker was missing on the remotes.
+My deploy script checks that marker to decide if an update is needed.
+No marker was being treated as "up to date" because the check returned "no difference."

-# cat: /opt/build-swarm/VERSION: No such file or directory
+# cat: /opt/build-swarm/DEPLOY_MARKER: No such file or directory

 So the drones were running old code with a stale queue generated by new code.
-No wonder everything was failing.
+The deploy check needed to fail closed.

-While I was in there, found another surprise: corrupt binary packages for LLVM on the binhost.
-Three .xpak files that were zero-byte.
+While I was in there, I found corrupt binary packages for LLVM on the binhost.
+Three .xpak files were zero-byte.
 Any drone that tried to install LLVM from the binhost would fail, get retried, fail again, and get grounded.

 LLVM is a dependency for a lot of packages.
 Those corrupt binpkgs were a hidden landmine.